Manual Handling Instructor

 Learner Profile, Entry Criteria and Assessment Requirements

-Participants, as part of the programme assessment, will be required to demonstrate good practical manual handling skills.
-Participants will also be required to instruct and assess other learners in correct manual handling techniques in a practical setting, using a variety of workplace equipment items.
+Participants, as part of programme assessment, will be required to demonstrate good practical manual handling skills.
+Participants will also be required to instruct and assess other learners in correct manual handling techniques in a simulated workplace setting.

 - Introduction to Manual Handling and Legal Overview